wasmerio/old-docs.wasmer.io/integrations/examples/calling-guest-functions.md

 Now that we have everything set up, let's go ahead and try it out!

-### Using the dynamic flavor
+## Using the dynamic flavor

 We'll start by fetching the guest function and see how to call it using the dynamic flavor.
-Our WASM module exports a `sum` function, let's get and call it:
+Our Wasm module exports a `sum` function, let's get and call it:

 {% tabs %}
 {% tab title="Rust" %}